 The financial stability of small and regional banks in the United States is currently under scrutiny as many of them are facing significant stress.
 According to Christopher Wolfe, managing director at Fitch Ratings, there is a genuine concern that some of these banks may either fail or struggle to meet their minimum capital requirements.
-This is particularly alarming considering the economic challenges brought about by commercial loans and losses due to rising interest rates.
+This is particularly alarming considering the economic challenges brought about by commercial real estate loans and potential losses due to rising interest rates.

 A recent analysis conducted by the consulting firm Klaros Group revealed that out of approximately 4,000 U.S. banks, 282 are especially vulnerable to the aforementioned threats.
 These at-risk banks are predominantly smaller lenders with assets of less than $10 billion.
 While these financial institutions are not yet insolvent, they are undeniably under immense pressure.
 Brian Graham, co-founder of Klaros Group, emphasized that the situation could lead to adverse consequences for both communities and customers.